hoangtn/CNVrd2/README.md

 http://www.bioconductor.org/packages/devel/bioc/html/CNVrd2.html

 #### Notes: using the 1000 Genomes data

-Please see the file [**using1000Genome.md**](https://github.com/hoangtn/CNVrd2/blob/master/using1000Genome.md)
+Please read information below or see the file [**using1000Genome.md**](https://github.com/hoangtn/CNVrd2/blob/master/using1000Genome.md)

-# USING THE 1000 GENOMES DATA
+#### USING THE 1000 GENOMES DATA

-This note (below) describes some simple steps for using the data from the 1000 Genomes Project http://www.1000genomes.org/.
+This note describes some simple steps for using the data from the 1000 Genomes Project http://www.1000genomes.org/.

 ##   Bam files
 Download an index file